-Sub-Theme Recommendation Completed Activities and Outcomes High Production 14 To ensure the productivity of plantations and high-production forestry where it is conducted in accordance with ecological forestry, licensees on Crown land should have access to public funding for the use of herbicides to control competing species and as a density control measure within plantations.
+Sub-Theme Recommendation Completed Activities and Outcomes Planned Activities and Outcomes High Production 14 To ensure the productivity of plantations and high-production forestry where it is conducted in accordance with ecological forestry, licensees on Crown land should have access to public funding for the use of herbicides to control competing species and as a density control measure within plantations.
 High Production Forestry (HPF) project has identified the use of herbicides as a tool to successfully implement HPF.
 In December 2018, Government announced that it would allow the regulated use of herbicides in areas identified for high production forestry but would not use public fund to pay for these herbicides.
-See Reco Outcome Based Management The Outcomes Management project team has: Completed a base-line review of outcomes-based systems in other jurisdictions (Maine, NB, Ontario, Sask, BC, AB) and made site visits in NB.
+See Recommendation 15 below.
+Outcome Based Management The Outcomes Management project team has: Completed a base-line review of outcomes-based systems in other jurisdictions (Maine, NB, Ontario, Sask, BC, AB) and made site visits in NB.
 Established a set of draft Principles for an outcomes based system for forest management in Nova Scotia Drafted a list of values, objectives, indicators, and targets (VOITs) for forest management planning.
-Planned consulta targets ( High Production Areas 15 The Department should require areas of high-production forestry on Crown land, including plantations, to be managed to achieve outcomes such as those required under the State of Maine's Outcome-Based Forestry Policy.
+Planned next steps for the project is to move forward with consultation on the draft values, objectives, indicators, and targets (VOITs) for forest management planning.
+High Production Areas 15 The Department should require areas of high-production forestry on Crown land, including plantations, to be managed to achieve outcomes such as those required under the State of Maine's Outcome-Based Forestry Policy.
 The Department has begun focusing on outcome-based forestry on Crown land, including: Conducted field investigations/research into high production forestry (HPF) style models in several jurisdictions (NS, NB, Sweden) to ensure a solid understanding of the tools relied upon, to successfully implement HPF to inform inputs into a proposed HPF model for NS Crown lands.
 Developed a definition of HPF in NS context to define the parameters of what an HPF model could look like, including key assumptions regarding tools to be used, timing and methods of silviculture interventions, and predicted timber yields.
 Developed selection criteria to be used in identifying areas where HPF could be implemented.
 Criteria helps first identify the amount of suitable area across the province which could be considered for HPF, which can then be further refined at the landscape and operational planning scales to determine actual sites to implement HPF.
 Field visits to review assumptions are in progress to further refine initial estimates and better predict amount of available area to be considered for HPF on NS Crown land.
-Planned Hold in-p feedback proposed in the HF • Incorp HPF se locatio ils; increasing trail use.
-Province is currently consulting on 6 of the proposed ptected area sites. ps://novascotia.ca/parksandprotectedareas ce all proposed sites totalling more than 8,000 hectares protected, Nova Scotia will have 12.75% protected d.
-The Province has committed to protecting 13% of va Scotia's landmass.
-Department will continue to consult with NSE parding forestry setback distances associated with lerness area and nature reserves.
+Planned activities in 2020 for this work to include: Hold in-person targeted stakeholder engagement sessions for feedback/input on the Triad model, definition and criteria for proposed HPF zones, and/or opportunities for improvement in the HPF consideration process. • Incorporate public/stakeholder feedback to further refine HPF selection process and begin identifying potential locations to implement HPF, in 2020.